Allwrightben/harts-beauty-treatments/README.md

     + [Pip3](https://pypi.org/project/pip/): the package manager used to install the dependencies.
     + [Gunicorn](https://gunicorn.org/): the webserver used to run the website.
     + [Django-allauth](https://django-allauth.readthedocs.io/en/latest/): the authentication library used to create the user accounts.
-    + [Render](https://render.com/): the cloud platform used to host the website.
-    + [PostgreSQL from Code Institute](https://dbs.ci-dbs.net/): the cloud database used to store all the data.
     + [GitHub](https://github.com/): used to host the website's source code.
     + [VSCode](https://code.visualstudio.com/): the IDE used to develop the website.
     + [Chrome DevTools](https://developer.chrome.com/docs/devtools/open/): was used to debug the website.